Black Philanthropy Landing Page

 Celebrating Black generosity and a love of humanity

-This August, we invite you to join us as we honor those who have given their time, talent and treasure to our communities and elevate the funds that support Black students, faculty and programs across ASU.
-We hope you enjoy hearing from the donors and leaders who have left their mark at ASU and beyond.
+This is our third year celebrating Black Philanthropy Month.
+Throughout August, we invite you to join us in honoring those who have shared their time, talent and treasure with our communities.
+Together, we can elevate the funds that support Black students, faculty and programs at ASU.

 Atllas Hopkins